kluchey/OMG/Contribute.md

 4. Make changes
 5. Push changes to your repository using Github Desktop
 6. Optional:  If you want to share changes to the official branch, initiate a pull request with my repo

+### Markdown Rules for the Math Graph

+These are helpful markdown syntax that allow me to publish this resource in HTML with Material for MkDocs

+#### Snippets

+Sections in .md files that should be referenced dynamically in other .md files should contain Snippets.
+Here is the rule: